 Be aware that, if you rely on employees to fill out a self-reported mileage log like an Excel spreadsheet, you have provided employees with a blank check for fuel each month.
 The type of mileage log you use is within your control and can have a major impact on your costs.
 We recommend using a mileage tracking app that automates the process.

-3 tactics to manage fuel card costs in 2020
+3 tactics to manage fuel card costs

 The biggest issue with a gas card is the large gray area between personal fuel and business fuel.
 The key is to find ways to limit as much as possible the amount of personal fuel use that the company pays for.
 Here’s how.